Andrei1139/N-Body-Gravity-Simulation/README.md

 of the algorithm (0.0 - brute-force, 1.0 - less accurate, but can simulate 1M particles
 efficiently)

+Modify the source code (specifically "main.cpp") for different particle formations.
+Use SPACE to pause/unpause the simulation.
+The framerate is displayed in the terminal.

 ## License

 [LGPL 2.1](https://choosealicense.com/licenses/lgpl-2.1/)